 It is best to engage the services of a professional services firm who is experienced with all notification requirements to ensure that you stay compliant with the PEP rules.

 Options for Family Members

 PEP holders are allowed to bring certain family members to Singapore.
-Family members can enter Singapore under a Dependent Pass or a Long Term Visit Pass.
+Family members can enter Singapore under a Dependant Pass (DP) or a Long Term Visit Pass (LTVP).

-The following family members can enter with a dependent pass:
+The following family members can enter the country with the DP: